microsoft/VisualStudio-TestHost/DeveloperGuide.md

 ## Test Settings

-VSTestHost depends on the use of a testsettings file to specify the version, SKU and hive of VS to use as the TESTEE.
-The available settings are as follows:
+VSTestHost depends on the use of a testsettings file or TestProperty attributes to specify the SKU and hive of VS to use as the TESTEE.
+Setting the version is possible but not recommended - by default, the same version will be used for the TESTEE as the TESTER, which is most stable.
+The available settings are as
+follows:

 | Setting | Description |
 | --- | --- |